-Other than an all-out catastrophe in your region like a fire or major storm, there are various reasons it’s important to check your siding on a regular basis to avoid the need a homegrown emergency requiring siding work.
-While it’s normal to upgrade siding after an emergency, homeowners should prioritize being prepared for an emergency in the first place or simply increasing the value of their houses with proper and functional siding.
+Other than an all-out catastrophe in your region, there are various reasons it is important to check your siding on a regular basis to avoid the need for emergency siding work.
+While it is normal to upgrade siding after an emergency, homeowners should prioritize being prepared for an emergency in the first place or simply increasing the value of their houses with proper and functional siding.

 Either way, on your time or when speed is of the essence, follow these tips to best negotiate your final project price with your preferred siding contractor.

 - Siding and Your Home